Help! My partner is in prison

 And now you're having to deal with all this:

 - Lack of knowledge: where is he/she?
 Will I hear from him/her?
 Can I make contact?
 Who can I ask?

 - Having to tell your children, but as you're barely able to comprehend what's happening yourself, you're at a loss as to what to say to them

 - You don't want to tell anyone, including family and friends

 - Yet you'll have to decide who to tell, because suddenly you're on your own - you do need someone to talk to and you may need help with the children

 - Dealing with everyone's reactions, when you can barely cope with your own

-I can only guess at how much you're suffering right now.
-What I do know is that you may find it difficult to share with anyone.
+I can only guess at how much you're struggling right now.
+What I do know, though, is that you may find it difficult to share your troubles with anyone.
 To help you choose the right people in your own surroundings, do read my article on who you may be able to trust.

 You won't believe how strong you really are!
 You will manage, you will get through this and you will survive.

 Here are some of the things you may be feeling following on from your partner's imprisonment.